bsoman3/bsoman3.github.io/_posts/blog/2016-05-25-windows-rootkits-for-beginners-sorta.markdown

     feature:
 date: 2016-05-25T19:12:05-07:00
 ---
-*"I’m gonna go out and smoke a cigarette"*

-*"Who’s the wolf, who’s the blue whale, and who’s the Raven?"*

-*"Wha’dya mean?.....
-Okay, I’ll think about it and tell you."*

-Clearly I go to a weird coffee shop to write my blargs.
-It's windows rootkits today.
+It's windows rootkits day today.

 Rootkits can be of several types depending on the privilege ring in which they operate, ranging from user mode (Ring 3) all the way down to firmware and hardware based.
 Let’s stick with user mode for now.
 This kind manipulates code residing in userspace.